James Reid (actor): Influences

 Aside from R&B and EDM, Reid has also said that he enjoys listening to indie rock and future bass.
 He has mentioned Australian band Last Dinosaurs and St. Lucia as some of his favorites.
 Reid is also a fan of OPM indie band Oh, Flamingo.

 Personal life

 Reid announced in February 2016 that he and his on-screen partner, Nadine Lustre, were in a relationship.
-On January 20, 2020, after nearly four years of a relationship, the couple announced their split.
+On January 20, 2020, after nearly four years, the couple announced their split.
+He is now in a relationship with Issa Pressman.

-Reid is currently residing in Los Angeles, California with artists he is handling from his Careless music label and management agency including Liza Soberano.
+Reid also resided in Los Angeles, California with artists he is handling from his Careless music label and management agency, including Liza Soberano.